-Name and Committee Memberships Age Business Experience During the Past Five Years and Other Information David P. Yeager 67 David P. Yeager has served as the Company's Chairman of the Board since November 2008 and as Chief Executive Officer of the Company since March 1995.
+Name and Committee Memberships Age Business Experience During the Past Five Years and Other Information David P. Yeager 68 David P. Yeager has served as the Company's Chairman of the Board since November 2008 and as Chief Executive Officer of the Company since March 1995.
 Mr. Yeager was Vice Chairman of the Board from March 1995 through November 2008.
 From October 1985 through December 1991, Mr. Yeager was President of Hub Chicago.
 From 1983 to October 1985, he served as Vice President, Marketing of Hub Chicago.
 Mr. Yeager started working for the Company in 1975.
-Mr. Yeager received a Masters in Business Administration degree from the University of Chicago in 1987 and a Bachelor of Arts degree from the University of Dayton in 1975.
+Mr. Yeager received a Masters in Business Administration degree from the University of Chicago and a Bachelor of Arts degree from the University of Dayton.
 Mr. Yeager formerly served as the Chair of the University of Dayton Board of Trustees.
-He has been an employee of the Company for over 40 years and in that time has helped grow the Company from a small family business into the nearly \$3.7 billion enterprise it is today.
+He has been an employee of the Company for over 40 years and in that time has helped grow the Company from a small family business into the nearly \$3.5 billion enterprise it is today.
 Mr. Yeager has experience in all aspects of the business, including acting as founder and President of both the Pittsburgh Hub (1975) and the St. Louis Hub (1980).
 Mr. Yeager's industry experience and Company knowledge make him uniquely suited to serve as our Chairman of the Board.
-Mary H. Boosalis Committees: Audit Compensation Nominating and Governance 65 Mary H. Boosalis has served as a Director of the Company since May 2018.
-She is the President and CEO of Premier Health, the largest health system in southwest Ohio.
-Prior to her current role, Ms. Boosalis served as President of Premier Health and as Executive Vice President and Chief Operating Officer for the organization.
-Ms. Boosalis joined the health system in 1986, progressively expanding her leadership roles, including 5 years as President and CEO of Miami Valley Hospital.
-Ms. Boosalis is a diplomat for the American College of Healthcare Executives, and a member of the Ohio Hospital Association and the Greater Dayton Area Hospital Association Boards.
-She is the Chair of the University of Dayton Board of Trustees.
-Additionally, she is a member of the Dayton Chamber of Commerce Board, the Dayton Business Committee, the Dayton Development Committee, the Dayton Minority Inclusion Committee and the Learn to Earn Board.
-Ms. Boosalis has been named to the Top 10 Women list by the Dayton Daily News, as an Ohio Most Powerful and Influential Woman by the Ohio Diversity Council, and as a Woman of Influence by the Dayton YWCA.
-Ms. Boosalis earned a Bachelor's degree in Nursing, magna cum laude, from California State University at Fresno and a Masters degree in Health Services Administration, magna cum laude, from Arizona State University.
-In her capacity as Chief Executive Officer of Premier Health, Ms. Boosalis has gained valuable executive experience in all aspects of business.
-Having served on numerous civic committees and boards, Ms. Boosalis is able to advise on public outreach and best practices across different industries.
-In addition to her valuable experience noted above, Ms. Boosalis provides a diversity of viewpoints and gender to the makeup of the board.
+Mary H. Boosalis 66 Committees: Audit Compensation Nominating and Governance Mary H. Boosalis has served as a director of the Company since May 2018.
+She has served as the President and CEO of Premier Health since 2017, one of the largest health systems in southwest Ohio.
+Prior to her current role, Ms. Boosalis served as Executive Vice President and Chief Operating Officer for the organization.
+Ms. Boosalis joined the health system in 1986, progressively expanding her leadership roles, including five years as President and CEO of Miami Valley Hospital.
+Audit Compensation her current role, Ms. Boosalis served as Executive Chief Operating Officer for the organization.
+Ms. health system in 1986, progressively expanding he capacity as President and Chief